Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 Here’s another way in which Chip’s AI technology helps you to save more.

-The Autosaves system analyses how much you have been spending recently, and then moves a small amount of money from your connected bank account to your Chip account every four days.
 If you haven’t connected your bank account, Chip uses data from more than 180 million transactions of its savers to calculate an average amount, and moves this across from your connected card.

 If such a regular withdrawal doesn’t appeal to you, the app allows you to change how much you save and the dates on which the money is moved.
 You can also cancel your autosaves up to 3pm on the date it is due.